Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks: Appendix

 Together with the results stated above, the following proof is inspired by ideas seen in \cite{oqwmhtf2,meyer-artigo}.

-{\bf Proof of Theorem \ref{BeyondIrreducibleTheorem}.} We start with the definition $L:=K-(K-D)\Phi$, where $D=K_d$, and rearrange it to obtain
+{\bf Proof of Theorem \ref{BeyondIrreducibleTheorem}.} We start with the definition $L:=K-(K-D)\Lambda$, where $D=K_d$, and rearrange it to obtain

 Operator $L$ is well-defined due to Assumption I (also see the remark at the end of Section \ref{sec7}).
-Now define $A:=I-\Phi$ and we consider its group inverse $A^\#$, which exists by Theorem \ref{groupinverseexists}.
-Now, in Proposition \ref{theoremofginverses}, take $F=I$, $X=K$, $B=A$ and $C=L-D\Phi$, so we have that equation (\ref{equationforKgroupinv}) has a solution $K$ if, and only if, $F^-FCB^-B=C$, which is equivalent to $(L-D\Phi)A^\#A=L-D\Phi$, that is, But it is clear that this last equation is satisfied, due to the property $AA^\#A=A$.
-So, we have that the solution to (\ref{equationforKgroupinv}) can we written as where $V$ is an arbitrary matrix.
+Now define $A:=I-\Lambda$ and we consider its group inverse $A^\#$, which exists by Proposition \ref{groupinverseexists}.
+Now, in Theorem \ref{theoremofginverses}, take $F=I$, $X=K$, $B=A$ and $C=L-D\Lambda$, so we have that equation (\ref{equationforKgroupinv}) has a solution $K$ if, and only if, $F^-FCB^-B=C$, which is equivalent to $(L-D\Lambda)A^\#A=L-D\Lambda$, that is, But it is clear that this last equation is satisfied, due to the property $AA^\#A=A$.
+So, we have that the solution to (\ref{equationforKgroupinv}) can be written as where $V$ is an arbitrary matrix.

-From the facts mentioned at the end of Section \ref{sec43}, regarding equation (\ref{limtt1}), we know that the operator $I-A^\#A$ projects onto the space of fixed points of $\Phi$.
-Moreover, we note that for each $i$, vector $(I-A^\#A)|e_i\rangle$ is the $i$-th column of $I-A^\#A$, and that these are fixed points for $\Phi$, due to the property that $AA^\#A=A$.
-Also, by the fact that $\Phi$ is a QMC acting on two vertices, we may write
+By Lemma \ref{mnov_lemma}, the operator $I-A^\#A$ projects onto the space of fixed points of $\Lambda$.
+Moreover, we note that for each $i$, vector $(I-A^\#A)|e_i\rangle$ is the $i$-th column of $I-A^\#A$, and that these are fixed points for $\Lambda$, due to the property $AA^\#A=A$.
+Also, by the fact that $\Lambda$ is a QMC acting on two vertices, we may write

 for certain $X, Y\in M_{k^2}$.
 The reason for this is simple: note that for any choice of $\rho_1$, $\rho_2$,

 so that any choice of density will be projected onto the image of $X$ and $Y$, with respect to vertices 1 and 2, respectively.
 It is then clear that the analogous behavior will apply to $V(I-AA^\#)$, for any matrix $V$, that is, these will be matrices of the form (\ref{eqcols}) accordingly.
 Due to these facts, if we define we will have $(I-AA^\#)_d E = (I-AA^\#)$ and $\big(V(I-AA^\#)\big)_d E = V(I-AA^\#)$.